mislavjc/constellate/README.md

 - Verify your GitHub token has the correct permissions
 - Check that you have starred repositories

-**"OpenAI API rate limit exceeded"**
+**"AI Gateway API rate limit exceeded"**

 - Reduce `NEBULA_MAX_REPOS` or wait for rate limit reset
-- Consider upgrading your OpenAI plan
+- Consider upgrading your Vercel AI Gateway plan

 **"Processing timeout"**